 Other useful items include: a small flashlight, pocket alarm clock, walking shoes, bathing suit, binoculars, camera, insect repellent, sunscreen, sunglasses, towel, and pocket knife.
 While most toiletries can be purchased in the pharmacies here in Costa Rica, imported items are heavily taxed and will therefore be much more expensive.
 Any prescription drugs you may need should be brought with you.
 If you wear glasses or contacts, we recommend bringing an extra pair.

 For classes, you should bring a notebook and a Spanish/English dictionary.
 CPI will provide you with a homework book, a vocabulary book, and various handouts on different grammar points.
 You might want to bring along your favorite grammar book (501 Spanish Verbs is a popular reference book.)

 Please note that Visa and Master Card credit cards are accepted in most places, but Discover and American Express are much less widely accepted.
 Large banks will give cash advances on Visa cards.
 There are automatic tellers (ATM machines) in the towns near all the CPI locations and around big cities, but are not always 100% reliable, and in more rural areas are not as common.
-Traveler’s checks are also widely accepted and safe to travel with but must be exchanged in banks (most local businesses do not change traveler’s checks).
+Traveler's checks are no longer accepted in Costa Rica.

-We recommend that students bring some cash (perhaps USD US$50 to US$100), traveler's checks, and a credit card for larger purchases and/or emergencies.
+We recommend that students bring a combination of cash (perhaps USD US$50 to US$100) and a credit card for larger purchases and/or emergencies.